Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-How can I save on car insurance during the coronavirus?
+How to save on car insurance during COVID-19

 If you’re not driving as much or having trouble keeping up with your bills, you can cut your car insurance premium in a few simple ways:

 - Update your mileage on your policy.
-If you’re driving less than the average of 750 to 1,000 miles a month, you’ll typically pay less in premiums.
-Less driving means less risk and may land a discount that lasts your entire policy term if your new annual mileage is low enough.
-Just be sure to update your policy again when you’re back on the road regularly to avoid a denied claim or owing extra premiums.
+If you’re driving less than the average 750 to 1,000 miles a month, you could pay less in premiums.
+Less driving may land a discount that lasts your entire policy term if your new annual mileage is low enough.
+But update your policy if your mileage changes again to avoid a denied claim or owing extra premiums.

 - Reduced coverage or liability only.
-If your car sits in your garage most of the time, you might not need a full coverage policy with collision and comprehensive coverage.
-You could consider switching to liability only, or liability and collision if you still drive a little.
-That switch could save you hundreds a year.
+If your car mostly sits in your garage, you might not need wide protection like collision and comprehensive coverage.
+Consider switching to liability only, or liability and collision, saving you hundreds a year.

 - Switch to mileage-based insurance.
-If you’re working from home, a telematics or pay-as-you-go policy could save you as much as 50% off your current rates for safe drivers.
-A black box device in your car or a tracking app detects your driving mileage and skills like braking or turning corners.
-Not keen on switching insurers?
-In many cases, you can find these mileage-based programs at major companies like Nationwide and Progressive.
-But if you have a history of speeding or sharp braking, you might not qualify for a policy.
+A telematics or pay-as-you-go policy could save as much as 70% off your current rates for low mileage or safe driving skills like gentle braking and driving the speed limit.
+In many cases, you can find these mile-based or safe-driving programs at major companies like Nationwide and Progressive.

 - Get cheaper quotes.
-While your car’s sitting in the garage and you’re sitting at home, now’s the time to shop online for car insurance to find a better deal.
+While your car’s sitting in the garage and you’re at home, now’s the time to shop online to find a better car insurance deal.
 In a recent Finder survey, most people found they could save over $500 a year just by switching to a cheaper car insurance company.

 Get car insurance online today